This story begins with informal fashion

 There my passion converted into tangible skills allowing me to deploy

 the arsenal of references I’ve stockpiled into designs that playfully push boundaries with a composed graphic sensibility.
 It took a little while, like reading this

 bio did.
-But here I am, finally in your browser.
+But here I am, working at Google Creative Lab and finally in your browser.
 Hi.

 topped design technology at newcastle grammar school 2010.

 commenced bachelor of interior and spatial design at uts 2011—deferred indefinitely.

 01. AGDA student awards, finalist: identity; print; craft (2020)